-Now we’re migrating complex interface requirements to React, with a GraphQL API to also allow clients to develop their own integrations.
+Now we’re migrating some complex interface requirements to React, with a GraphQL API to also allow clients to develop their own integrations, and others to HTML-over-the-wire using Turbo.
 We’ve been so delighted with the imaginative, brilliant things some of our clients are building with their own data and like the idea of Consonance being “The Most Open Publishing Software”.
 Here’s more about Consonance’s stack:

 Slack for chat, voice and video calls.
 Basecamp, VSCode, Skylight, Git Kraken, and Freshdesk.
 The vast majority of our work is on the app with maybe ~10% on implementations and integrations.

 All staff are full time employees, and we work as a distributed team across the UK.
 We dropped office life at the beginning of the pandemic, and it’s worked well for us, so we no longer have an office at all.
-When circumstances return to normal, we’ll have in person meetups.
+We rarely meet up, at industry events.